-You can specify the size of an image by choosing the number of pixels that will make up that image: n pixels wide by n pixels high.
+You can specify the dimensions of an image by choosing the number of pixels that will make up that image: n pixels wide x n pixels high.
 Easy!
-But there’s lots more to know about how to create a high resolution image so that it prints or displays properly on a web page.
+But there’s lots more to know about how to make high resolution images so that they print or display properly on a web page.
+Like, what is 300 DPI?
+And, what’s the difference between DPI and PPI?
 Let’s start off with saving images for print.

 Since we know the printer is going to print at 300 dots per inch, all we need to do is figure out how many pixels to give the printer.
 To do that, just multiply 300 by the number of inches the print is going to be.
 That means in order to create a 4 x 6 print on a 300 DPI printer, you want 1200 x 1800 pixels.

-If you don’t feel like doing the math, here’s a handy chart:
+If you don’t feel like doing the math, here’s a handy table:

 Sizing for the web would be pretty easy if all screens were 72 PPI.
 Trouble is, they aren’t—not by a long shot.
 They used to be, and 72 PPI is still used as a reference for designers, but most modern PC monitors are 96 PPI.
 Retina displays can be around 220 PPI.
 This complicates selecting an image size for the web.

-If you over-accommodate for large displays, you’ll end up serving images that slow your site down.
+If you over-accommodate for large displays with big image sizes that take a long time to load, you’ll end up serving images that slow down your site.
 It’s a balancing act.
 You want the smallest file that works for your purpose.
 When you’re not matching an image to a particular layout, you can be fairly loose with the size.
-Most people consider a “high resolution” share on the internet to be in the neighborhood of 1200 – 1600 pixels wide.
+Most people consider a “high resolution” share on the internet to be in the neighborhood of 1200 to 1600 pixels wide.

 Bring out the best in your photos when you get PicMonkey.